 Given the current context, this network focuses on the COVID-19 pandemic with the expectation to support coordinate global responses that promote the effectiveness and improvement of learning, health and wellbeing of practitioners, children, young people and their families.

-Reports of international responses to COVID-19 are published on the Policy Scotland website as the ICSEI – Lessons from the field series.
+Reports of international responses to COVID-19 are published on the Policy Scotland website as the ICSEI – Voices from the field series.

 Glasgow City Council – Community Empowerment and Equalities